mtimmin65/engineering-notebook/README.md

 ### Description

-This assignment was to make a skateboard this is the deck.
+This assignment was to make a skateboard using differnt skills.
+There are many different parts to this project.
+This is the deck.

 ### Evidence